educkf/sample-ds/README.md

 A flexible container for organizing and displaying content in a structured format.

+### Accordion (`sample-accordion`)

+A collapsible content component for organizing information in expandable sections.

 #### Properties

 - `variant`: `'primary' | 'secondary'` (default: `'primary'`)